nvim-neorg/neorg/README.md

 Changing workspaces is easy, just do `:Neorg workspace work`, where `work` is the name of your workspace.
-Note that `:Neorg` is only available when the Neorg environment is loaded, i.e. when you're in a .norg file or have loaded a .norg file already in your Neovim session.
+Note that `:Neorg` is only available when the Neorg environment is loaded, i.e. when you're in a `.norg` file or have loaded a `.norg` file already in your Neovim session.

 If the Neorg environment isn't loaded you'll find a `:NeorgStart` command which will launch Neorg and pop you in to your last (or only) workspace.

 > It works, cool!
 What are the next steps?

-We recommend you add some core modules that can greatly improve your experience, such as:
+We recommend you add some core modules (continue reading to find out how) that can greatly improve your experience, such as:

 - Setting up a completion engine (`core.norg.completion`)
 - Using the concealer module to enable icons (`core.norg.concealer`)